futianfan/DST/README.md

 * `SA`: Synthetic Accessibility, we normalize SA to (0,1).
 * `LogP`: solubility and synthetic accessibility of a compound.
 It ranges from negative infinity to positive infinity.

-For JNK3, GSK3B, QED and (normalized) SA, higher is better.
+For all the property scores above, higher is more desirable.

 ### Optimization Task